 In Case C-579/12 RX II Commission v Strack (judgment of 19 September 2013), which is the third judgment delivered in the context of review proceedings, provided for in the second subparagraph of Article 256(2) TFEU, the Court was called upon to examine the judgment of the General Court setting aside a judgment of the Civil Service Tribunal annulling the Commission's decision refusing an official's request to carry over annual paid leave that could not be taken during a reference period owing to long-term sick leave.
 The Court held that the judgment of the General Court adversely affected the unity and consistency of European Union law.
-In upholding the decision refusing the request to carry forward the leave, the General Court had misinterpreted, first, Article 1e(2) of the Staff Regulations of Officials of the European Union ('the Staff Regulations')105 as not covering the requirements relating to the organisation of working time referred to in Directive 2003/88 concerning certain aspects of the organisation of working time and, in particular, the requirements relating to annual paid leave and, second, Article 4 of Annex V to the Staff Regulations as implying that the right to carry over annual leave exceeding the limit laid down in that provision may be granted only where the official has been unable to take leave for reasons connected with his activity as an official and the duties he has thus been required to perform.
+In upholding the decision refusing the request to carry forward the leave, the General Court had misinterpreted, first, Art-icle 1e(2) of the Staff Regulations of Officials of the European Union ('the Staff Regulations') (105) as not covering the requirements relating to the organisation of working time and, in particular, the requirements relating to annual paid leave and, second, Article 4 of Annex V to the Staff Regulations as implying that the right to carry over annual leave exceeding the limit laid down in that provision may be granted only where the official has been unable to take leave for reasons connected with his activity as an official and the duties he has thus been required to perform.